twitter-archive/unishark/README.md

         disable: True
 ```

+You could also write the configuration directly in a <code>dict()</code>.

-To run the customized test suites:
+To run the customized test suites and generate reports, use <code>unishark.DefaultTestProgram</code>:
 ```python
 import unishark
 import yaml